JitenDhandha/CFit/README.md

 # CFit
-CFit is a curve fitting tool in Python, based on the method of least squares.
-It is equipped with some standard functions, and can be used out-of-the-box for simple datasets through its "smart" parameter guesses.
+CFit (named after optimization algorithm 'scipy.curve_fit') is a curve fitting tool in Python, based on the method of least squares.
+It is equipped with some standard functions commonly used in physics, and plotting functionality, with a graphical user interface built using NiceGUI.
+It can be used out-of-the-box for simple datasets through its "smart" parameter guesses.
 Try it for yourself at [CFit v2.0](https://cfit.onrender.com/)!

 <img src="https://github.com/JitenDhandha/CFit/blob/master/CFit.png" width="31.4%" height="31.4%">